Keitumtse14/weather_app/README.md

-# Weather app using nextJs and OpenWeather API
+# Weather app using nextJs and Open-MeteoAPI